unosquare/swan/README.md

 ## What's in the library

-In this section we present the different components that are available in the SWAN library.
+In this section, we present the different components that are available in the SWAN library.
 Please keep in mind that everything in the library is opt-in.
 SWAN won't force you to use any of its components, classes or methods.

 ### The `Runtime`